 With the above-noted caveat that some pre-trial motions may be made orally, a written motion will need to be filed with the court and served on the opposing side.
 For both filing and service, follow the applicable rules and procedures of your court.
 Electronic filing is the norm for federal courts, and many state courts have eFiling options.

-At the hearing on your pre-trial motion, you must be ready to present your arguments in a compelling way (learn more about motion hearings here).
+At the hearing on your pre-trial motion, be ready to present compelling arguments (learn more about motion hearings here).
 You will likely know your opponent’s counterarguments to some extent, so also be prepared to respond to those.
-Nonetheless, be ready for any new arguments and, when in doubt, keep returning to the basic fairness of the remedy you are seeking.
+Nonetheless, prepare for any new arguments and, when in doubt, focus on the basic fairness of the remedy you are seeking.

 After the court’s decision

 Once the court issues its decision on the pre-trial motion, it is time to deal with the aftermath.
-If the court dismisses the case or grants some other motion that results in a dismissal-such as a motion to suppress evidence-then the next step will be consideration of a potential appeal.
+If the court dismisses the case or grants some other motion that results in a dismissal-such as a motion to suppress evidence-then the next step will be considering an appeal.

 If the motion is denied or a non-dispositive motion is granted, then the trial is still proceeding and you will need to adjust your strategy accordingly.
 For example, you may be preparing for a new court venue, the dismissal of certain charges, or testimony from a key witness being barred at trial.
-Nonetheless, keep in mind that you will want to preserve an issue from a pre-trial motion for appeal, just in case the ultimate verdict does not go your way.
+Keep in mind that you will want to preserve an issue from a pre-trial motion for appeal in case the ultimate verdict does not go your way.

 Criminal attorneys must develop their expertise in pre-trial motions.
-Not only is this the baseline for competence as an attorney, it will also allow your legal skills and strategy to shine before the trial even starts.
+Not only is this the baseline for competence as an attorney.
+It will also allow your legal skills and strategy to shine before the trial starts.

 Final thoughts on pre-trial motions